Open Accessibility Menu

 Everyone entering any Hospital building or clinic is required to self-screen for symptoms prior to entering.

-We also require that you sanitize your hands before you enter.
+We also encourage that you sanitize your hands before you enter.
 Hand sanitizer is conveniently available at all entrances and throughout our buildings and clinics.

 CDC Coronavirus Self-Checker